thumbtack/thumbprint/www/src/cms/components-usage/avatar.md

 description: Display user images and badges on Thumbtack.
 ---

-Documentation for Avatar on Android is coming soon.
+Usage rules for Avatar is coming soon.